e40/tget/README.md

 parsing only works (currently) with two sites (TvT and BTN).
 I'm always looking to add more.

-_tcleanup_ has a dual use: remove torrents from _transmission_ after they have seeded enough and to remove programs watched by Plex.

 _plexfix_ works around deficiencies in Plex, which doesn't recognize certain filename formats.
 For example, `Foo-612.mp4` would not be recognized by Plex, perhaps because the naming convention is